Jack Reynolds (footballer, born 1869): England

 While playing for WBA and Aston Villa, Reynolds made eight appearances as a half-back for England.
 He made his England debut at the age of 23 in 1892 against Scotland.
 He scored for England in the 6–0 win over Wales in 1893 and the 2–2 draw with Scotland in 1894, but not in his only match against Ireland.
 He helped England win three British Home Championship titles.
 Reynolds made his last appearance for England against Scotland in 1897 at the age of 28.
 He also played for the Football League XI on four occasions.

 Some sources credit him with a goal in a 5–2 victory against Scotland on 1 April 1893, but it is now accepted that this goal completed a hat-trick by Fred Spiksley.

 Style of play

-Reynolds was noted as a highly competitive player with some remarkable ball skills and exceptionally brilliant footwork.
-He was regarded as one of the great footballers of the 1890s and was one of the highest paid players of his generation.
+Reynolds was a competitive player with ball skills and footwork.
+He was regarded as one of the greatest footballers of the 1890s and was one of the highest paid players of his generation.